You pull your Chime Visa® Debit Card out of your wallet to get some money from an ATM. Your friend notices that you weren’t charged an ATM fee.1

 As a fintech company that works with regulated banking partners, Chime is a secure and legitimate place to protect your funds.
 Chime provides helpful, easy-to-use products and features to manage your money 24/7, on your phone or online.

-Your money is also protected by the FDIC through The Bancorp Bank and Stride Bank, N.A., Members FDIC — which we’ll get into next.
+Your money is also protected by the FDIC through The Bancorp Bank, N.A. and Stride Bank, N.A., Members FDIC — which we’ll get into next.

 Is Chime FDIC insured?

-The banks that Chime partners with, The Bancorp Bank and Stride Bank, N.A., Members FDIC, are FDIC-insured!
+The banks that Chime partners with, The Bancorp Bank, N.A. and Stride Bank, N.A., Members FDIC, are FDIC-insured!
 The FDIC (which is short for Federal Deposit Insurance Corporation) provides insurance for deposit accounts like checking and savings.

 The FDIC protects up to $250,000 of your funds in each bank account.
 For example, let’s say you have a checking and savings account.
 In that case, the FDIC protects up to $250,000 in your checking account and up to $250,000 in your savings account.